rserota/wad/README.md

     source  : 'sawtooth',
-    volume  : 1.0,  // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. pitch   : 'A4', // Set a default pitch on the constuctor if you don't want to set the pitch on <code>play()</code>. panning : -5,   // Horizontal placement of the sound source.
+    volume  : 1.0,  // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. pitch   : 'A4', // Set a default pitch on the constuctor if you don't want to set the pitch on <code>play()</code>. detune  : 0,    // Set a default detune on the constructor if you don't want to set detune on <code>play()</code>.
+Detune is measured in cents.
+100 cents is equal to 1 semitone. panning : -5,   // Horizontal placement of the sound source.
 Sensible values are from 10 to -10. env     : {     // This is the ADSR envelope. attack  : 0.0,  // Time in seconds from onset to peak volume.
 Common values for oscillators may range from 0.05 to 0.3.